samb519/ERAU_EagleWallet/README.md

-# ERAU_EagleWallet
+# Product Vision

-Product Vision: Develop an app that allows Embry-Riddle faculty, staff, and students to access their Eagle card and dining account
+Develop an app that allows Embry-Riddle faculty, staff, and students to access their Eagle card and dining account.